What Qualities Does the Barcelona Player Possess?

 - fitness - all players are extremely fit so they can attack and defend as a team

 In a sense, they are all the anti-Cristiano Ronaldo's.
 Whereas Ronaldo is tall and strong, the Barcelona players look like they may have even missed too many meals at La Masia.
-And they are even pale, where Cristiano Ronaldo is skin looks a bit orange, like the's spent too much time at a tanning salon in Madrid.
+And they are even pale, where Cristiano Ronaldo's skin looks a bit orange, like the's spent too much time at a tanning salon in Madrid.
 Certainly Barcleona's Iniesta could use a day at the beach he's so pale.
 He could give Conan a run for his money in the pale category.
-But that's silliness and beside the point.
+But that's silliness and beside the point of what makes a Barcelona player.

 To play like this you need incredible skill, possess the ability to dribble at pace with the ball close to you, and then recognize when to dribble and when to pass.
 All the Barcelona players have this knowledge.
 It's very rare to see them ever lose the ball due to a bad touch or bad decision.
 More often than not, their pass or dribble is cut out at the last minute by a diving defender.